WiseMatthack/queen-album-generator/README.md

  - Download the script and put **all the files** into the **same** folder (or else it won't work!)

- - Run the script from the command line
+ - Run the script (`queen.py`) from the command line

+ - Don't mind the french titles of the files.

  - Enjoy!